Our vision is our name:

 Drew Hoyer joined CureDuchenne in April 2013 as Senior Director of Development.
 He is responsible for overseeing all fundraising and cause-related marketing efforts.
 His role includes donor stewardship, cause-related marketing initiatives, sponsorships and board development.
 He brings more than 7 years of experience in development, philanthropy and community relations to the organization.

-Drew was the Senior Director of Development for the Cystic Fibrosis Foundation Orange County Chapter.
+Hoyer was the Senior Director of Development for the Cystic Fibrosis Foundation Orange County Chapter.
 Hoyer has managed large scale fundraising events for the CFF and worked with many families to help find a cure for CF. He now brings this experience to CureDuchenne to help us reach our goal of a cure.

 Hoyer holds a bachelor's degree in Science and Youth Ministry from Martin Luther College.

 Alicia Clough, Database Manager

 Alicia Clough joined CureDuchenne in May 2013.
 Clough is responsible for office operations, data entry, donor database/ CRM management and event coordination.
 She gained two years of office experience in Jacksonville, FL.